Writ: Rationalisation of writs

 With the abolition of the Forms of Action in 1832 and 1833, a profusion of writs was no longer needed, and one uniform writ came into use.
 After 1852, the need to state the name of the form of action was also abolished.
-In 1875, the form of writ was altered so that it conformed more to the subpoena used in the Chancery.
-A writ was a summons from the Crown, to the parties to the action, with on its back the substance of the action set out, together with a 'prayer' requesting a remedy from the court (for example damages).
-In 1980, the need for writs to be written in the name of the Crown was ended.
-From that time, a writ simply required the parties to appear.
+In 1875, the form of writ was altered to conform more to the subpoena used in the Chancery.
+A writ was a summons from the Crown to the parties to the action, with on its back the substance of the action set out, together with a 'prayer' requesting a remedy from the court (for example, damages).
+In 1980, the need for writs to be written in the name of the Crown (specifically, with the full name and titles of the sitting monarch) was abolished.
+This occurred at the insistence of Lord Chancellor Hailsham, who felt that a command from the monarch was too intimidating for ordinary laypeople.
+From that time forward, a writ simply required the parties to appear.

-Writs applied to claims that were to be heard in one of the courts which eventually formed part of the High Court of Justice.
+Writs applied to claims to be heard in one of the courts, eventually forming part of the High Court of Justice.
 The procedure in a county court, which was established by statute, was to issue a 'summons'.

-In 1999, the Woolf Reforms unified most of the procedure of the Supreme Court and the county courts in civil matters.
+In 1999, the Woolf Reforms unified most of the procedures of the Supreme Court and the county courts in civil matters.
 These reforms brought in the Civil Procedure Rules.
 Under these, almost all civil actions, other than those connected with insolvency, are now commenced by the completion of a 'Claim Form' as opposed to the obtaining of a 'Writ', 'Originating Application', or 'Summons' (see Rules 7 and 8 of the Civil Procedure Rules).